jpdevspace/Liri_Node/README.md

 # Liri_Node

 Command line Node app that takes in parameters to display info from Twitter, Spotify and OMDB.
+The output is displayed in the Node console and appended to the log.txt file

 ![alt text][screenshot]